ATHLETIC TRAINER'S CORNER

 Explain strength-training modifications for an individual's age, fitness level, medical history, and fitness goals.

 MODEL SCENARIO 1: KIP HOUSTON

 Kip Houston is a collegiate football player, and his team is currently in its offseason weight-lifting program.
 Three weeks into the program, the certified strength and conditioning specialist (CSCS) talks with the team members about increasing their lifting weight during certain strengthening exercises and varying their lifting routine.
 The team has reached the point of lifting the first two sets of an exercise with ease.
 The CSCS wanted to have each individual increase his lifting weight by 2% to 10% from the original weight, depending on whether the lift was an upper-extremity or lower-extremity lift.
 Mr. Houston finds this instruction discouraging.
 He was taking pride in being able to finish his current routine and lifting weight with ease.
-Mr. Houston approaches the CSCS with his frustration, and the ...
+Mr. Houston approaches the CSCS with his ...